burakbayramli/simplegeomap/README.md

 Elevation Data is taken from NOAA, datafile is from [here](https://www.ngdc.noaa.gov/mgg/topo/gltiles.html) download "all files in on zip", extract zip under /tmp, then run `util.preprocess_GLOBE`.
+GLOBE means Global Land One-kilometer Base Elevation, meaning the resolution of each grid is 1 km square.

 ## Links